cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 2. Compute P2 as `MAP(b[32:64])`.
 3. Return P1 + P2.

-The MAP function is defined on a bytestring of 32 bytes in length as:
+The MAP function is defined on a 32-byte string as:

-1. Interpret the input bytestring as in integer r in little-endian convention, then reduce it modulo 2^255 (this is equivalent to "masking out the most significant bit" as in [@RFC7748], section 5).
-The resulting integer, which is lower than 2^255, is then further reduced modulo p, yielding a field element t.
+1. First, interpret the string as an integer r in little-endian representation.
+Reduce r modulo 2^255, then further reduce it modulo p, to obtain a field element t.
    * Note: similarly to [@RFC7748] field element decoding, the most significant bit of the representation of r is masked.